Patiala Punjab, India Travel Guide

 Main Indian domestic airlines operate frequent flights to Chandigarh and Amritsar.
 Delhi serves as the main international gateway to India.

 Chandigarh (IXC) offers duty-free, currency exchange, ATMs, car rentals, food courts.
-Delhi (DEL) has extensive facilities: shops, diverse restaurants, lounges, transit hotels, healthcare services.
+Delhi (DEL) has extensive facilities: shops, diverse restaurants, lounges, transit hotels, medical services.
 Amritsar (ATQ) possesses basic amenities such as currency exchange, ATMs, food stalls.

 Patiala Bus Stop serves as a central hub for regional travel, with both state-run and independent operators.